Teams don't fear Man United at Old Trafford: Wayne Rooney

-Striker slams Manchester United's poor home form after arch-rivals Manchester City beat them 0-3
+Red Devils' striker slams his team Manchester United for their poor home performance after arch-rivals Manchester City beat them 0-3 in the English Premier League Manchester derby

 Manchester: Wayne Rooney admits opposition teams no longer fear coming to Old Trafford.
 David Moyes endured the latest in a long line of disappointing nights at Old Trafford as his Manchester United team lost 0-3 to neighbours City.